 Palazzo Massimo di Pirro, Renaissance palace in Parione district, Rome, Italy.

-The structure, damaged during the 1527 sack of Rome, was rebuilt in 1530 by architect Giovanni Mangone, a student of Antonio da Sangallo.
+The building suffered damage during the 1527 sack of Rome and was subsequently rebuilt in 1530 by architect Giovanni Mangone, who trained under Antonio da Sangallo.
+This reconstruction incorporated Renaissance design principles into the original structure.

 Location: Municipio I